kacperbojakowski/final-project/02-overview/1-what-is-technical-communication/index.md

 Documentation must be **maintained**, to account for the aforementioned changes, which – especially in the case of software and [agile](../../09-glossary/index.md/#a) development – happen often and way past the initial product release.
 Even physical products require constant customer support and quality control – which are supplemented by documents as well.

-When documentation is no longer up to date nor relevant due to major changes in the product (or due to its discontinuation), the cycle is repeated: there are always new versions, new products, and new projects ahead.
+When no longer relevant due to updates in the product, documentation is discarded and the whole cycle repeats.
+In the end, there are always new versions, new products, and new projects ahead.

 To paraphrase [Benjamin Franklin](https://constitutioncenter.org/blog/benjamin-franklins-last-great-quote-and-the-constitution):